 - how they can apply what they have learned to their work

-The training was developed with the valuable input received through engagement with Indigenous communities and scholars, Alberta Public Service employees and representatives from Alberta’s agencies, boards and commissions.
+The training was developed with input received through engagement with Indigenous communities and scholars, Alberta Public Service employees and representatives from Alberta’s agencies, boards and commissions.

-An Indigenous Learning Panel with representation from Alberta Indigenous communities will provide ongoing input and advice to the Alberta government on Indigenous learning for public servants.
+An Indigenous Learning Panel with representation from Indigenous communities in Alberta will provide ongoing input and advice to the Alberta government on Indigenous learning for public service employees.

 The following is summarized input from the engagement sessions: